 Maj.
-Mark Willingham, PhD
+Mark Willingham

 About the Author: Maj.
-Mark Willingham, PhD
+Mark Willingham

 Maj.
-Mark Willingham, PhD served with the Florida Division of Alcoholic Beverages and Tobacco for twenty-eight years and provided alcoholic beverage licensing, regulatory, and law enforcement services as a Law Enforcement Commander.
+Mark Willingham served with the Florida Division of Alcoholic Beverages and Tobacco for twenty-eight years and provided beverage licensing, regulatory, and law enforcement services as a Law Enforcement Commander.
 In addition to serving as the Division's Chief Financial Officer and Chief Training Officer, he served as Florida's Responsible Vendor Program Administrator, Florida's Youth and Alcohol Program Administrator, and as a State Hearing Officer.

 Maj.
-Willingham earned his PhD in Business Administration with a specialization in Business and Corporate Security focusing on responsible alcohol sales practices.
-He was the recipient of the Fulbright Fellowship in Police Studies to the United Kingdom where he conducted research on youth access to alcohol prevention, regulation of the alcoholic beverage industry, and control of abusive drinking.
+Willingham is a PhD Candidate focused on responsible alcohol sales practices.
+He was the recipient of the Fulbright Fellowship in Police Studies to the United Kingdom where he conducted research on youth access prevention, regulation of the alcoholic beverage industry, and control of abusive drinking.
 Mark served as the International President of the FBI National Academy Associates and has authored four books and over fifty articles in state and national law enforcement journals on leadership, management, and alcohol related issues.
-Mark is a national speaker on alcohol related risk, mitigation, and responsible alcohol relating issues.
+Major Willingham is a national speaker on alcohol related risk, mitigation and responsible retailing issues.